Frequently asked questions

 How is Vectra DA different than CRP testing?

-Vectra DA simultaneously measures 12 key proteins (including CRP) that are consistently associated with RA disease activity.
-In contrast, CRP is a single biomarker.
-Multivariate regression indicates that Vectra DA is an independent predictor of DAS28CRP, even after adjusting for CRP (P<0.001).
+CRP is a single biomarker that is a non-specific measure of inflammation, whereas, Vectra DA measures 12 key proteins (including CRP) that are associated with RA disease activity.
+Multivariate regression analysis indicates that Vectra DA is an independent predictor of DAS28CRP, even after adjusting for CRP (P<0.001).
+Vectra DA has been shown to identify patients with clinically-relevant RA disease activity that can be missed by CRP.
+High Vectra DA scores have been associated with an increased risk of radiographic progression even when CRP is low.3

-Until each insurance company provides a positive coverage statement, we will not know for sure if it will be covered by that insurance company.
-Insurance companies may still pay for the test without a formal coverage policy.
+Medicare fully covers Vectra DA with no copayment or deductible.
+(Medicare Advantage plans may require a copay.)
+For patients who are covered under employer-sponsored health plans, until the insurance company provides a positive coverage statement, we will not know for sure if it will be covered by that insurance company.
+However, insurance companies may still pay for the test without a formal coverage policy.
 If one of your patients should face a challenge with reimbursement, we offer comprehensive reimbursement services through the Crescendo Access & Reimbursement Essentials (CARE) program to meet the needs of each patient.

 Does Crescendo Bioscience provide financial assistance?